alchitry/alchitry.github.io/content/tutorials/setup/icecube2.md

 Before launching the installer, you should get a license file.

-Head over to Lattice's license page [here](http://www.latticesemi.com/Support/Licensing/DiamondAndiCEcube2SoftwareLicensing/iceCube2).
+Lattice used to offer free licenses to anyone but now offers free licenses only to "hobbyists, enthusiasts, community educators & start-up companies."

+Go to the _Licensing_ section of [this page](https://www.latticesemi.com/iCEcube2) for information on how to get a license.

-You will need your MAC address to generate the file.
+You may need your MAC address for the license.

 On Windows, open the command prompt and type in the following.